david-rojo/cloudApps-spring-books/README.md

 Also is required to create the ```books``` schema in MySQL database, this action can be performed using [MySQL Workbench](https://www.mysql.com/products/workbench).

+On springbooks server startup two books and one user is created in MySQL schema that has been created in previous step.

 Once we have it ready, we launch the application:

 ```